hashgraph/hedera-improvement-proposal/HIP/hip-0000-Wallet Connect Standard.md

 ## How to Teach This

-Simple examples and Guides will be incorporated into the existing Hedera documentation.
-Additionally, developer advocates can write education content on the 'How to' of this feature.
+Simple examples and guides will be incorporated into the existing Hedera documentation.
+Additionally, developer advocates can write educational content on the 'How to' of this feature.

 ## Reference Implementation